 Here are 2 examples of smart brand engagement goals:

-- Increase the average post-engagement rate by 10% in three months.
+• Increase the average post-engagement rate by 10% in three months.

-- Enhance customer satisfaction by responding to 100% of social media inquiries:
+• Enhance customer satisfaction by responding to 100% of social media inquiries:

-3. Website Traffic Goals
+3. Heighten Website Traffic

 If you have a website, you don’t have to wait for months for people to find it on Google.
 Start sharing it on social media to drive traffic to the site.
 Here are 2 examples of smart website traffic goals:

-- Drive 30% more traffic to the website through social media referrals
+• Drive 30% more traffic to the website through social media referrals

-- Drive click-through rate on social media ads by 20%
+• Drive click-through rate on social media ads by 20%

-4. Generate Leads Goals
+4. Attract Leads

-- Generate 500 new leads through social media sign-ups in one month
+• Generate 500 new leads through social media sign-ups in one month

-- Increase conversion rate on landing pages shared on social media by 15%
+• Increase conversion rate on landing pages shared on social media by 15%

 5. Generate Sales and Conversions

-Who doesn’t want to make sales online?
 Unless you’re a non-profit generating agency, you started your business to make money.
 That money comes in the form of sales and revenue.
 Here are 2 smart sales and conversions goals to pursue:

-- Increase e-commerce sales by 25% through social media promotions
+• Increase e-commerce sales by 25% through social media promotions

-- Achieve a 10% increase in revenue from social media advertising
+• Achieve a 10% increase in revenue from social media advertising

 6. Increase Customer Retention

 According to Outbound Engine, you have a 60-70% chance of selling to an existing customer compared to a 5-20% chance of selling to a new customer.
-That alone is enough reason to pursue customer retention as one of your social media marketing goals.
+That is enough reason to pursue customer retention as one of your social media marketing goals.

 Now, here are two examples of smart customer retention goals:

-- Decrease customer churn rate by 15% through social media engagement
+• Decrease customer churn rate by 15% through social media engagement

-- Enhance customer satisfaction by responding to 100% of social media inquiries
+• Enhance customer satisfaction by responding to 100% of social media inquiries

 7. Manage Brand Reputation